 “It’s a brand new crop that nobody in Kansas should have legal experience growing,” said Jason Griffin, director of the John C. Pair Horticultural Center, one of three sites where K-State’s research trials have taken place this year (research was also conducted at K-State facilities in Colby and Olathe).
 “Since it was new, we needed baseline information on how to grow the crop successfully.”

-CBD and other varieties are legal to grow if they produce less than .3% tetrahydrocannabinol, or THC.
+CBD and other varieties are legal to grow if they produce less than .3% tetrahydrocannabinol, or THC, this is the reason why people are now easily able to find products like hemp extract gummies online.
 If the plant’s THC level is greater than .3%, it is considered marijuana and not legal to grow or possess in Kansas.

 “We knew that Kansas farmers wanted to get into this industry,” Griffin said, “and our job is to conduct research to help farmers be successful with the crop.”